Robrowno/rally-blog/README.md

 - Whilst testing for the TESTING.md file, I realised that emails were being accepted in the form submission, even if the input value wasn't an email.
 When I went back to my Contact page html file to check what was going on, I realised I had put `type=text` in the input field rather than `type=email`.
 Once corrected this fixed the issue.

+- Found out while testing that there was a way for users already logged in, to be able to log in again through a link in the profile page.
+I fixed this by adding an if/endif statement like so: `{% if not user.is_authenticated %}.....{% endif %}`.

 # Peer Reviews